jsafrane/kubecon2019na/talk.md

 ---

+template: inverse
-# Data from persistent volumes is wiped after a node service restart: What
+# Data on `PersistentVolume` wiped after kubelet restart

-* Kubernetes 1.3 (*ancient history*).
-* Kubelet is *offline* and a running pod is deleted in the API server.
-* Newly (re)started kubelet deletes data on the volume.

 ---
+# Data on PV wiped after kubelet restart: What?

+* Kubelet is offline and a running pod is deleted in the API server.
+* Newly (re)started kubelet deletes all data on a volume that the pod used.

+---

-# Data from persistent volumes is wiped after a node service restart: Why
+# Data on PV wiped after kubelet restart: Why?

 * Newly (re)started kubelet does not see the pod in API server.
-  * VolumeManager in kubelet did not unmount the volume.
+  * kubelet did not unmount the volume.
   * Orphan directory scan did not check mounts and deleted across filesystems.

 ---

-# Data from persistent volumes is wiped after a node service restart: How
+# Data on PV wiped after kubelet restart: How?

 * Never delete orphan directories across filesystem boundary.
-* Introduce *reconstruction* - scan /var/lib/kubelet/pods and reconstruct VolumeManager caches.
+* Introduce *reconstruction* - scan `/var/lib/kubelet/pods` on kubelet start and reconstruct caches.
   * Still fixing bugs there :-).

 ---